Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Black Hole Perturbation Theory

 This equation has two linearly independent solutions

 For physical values $\ell \in \mathbb{N}$, only the first solution is regular at the horizon $x=1$.
 The full solution then is a polynomial of order $\ell$,

 This tells us that there are no logarithmic corrections at $2\ell + 1$ PN order and the Love numbers vanish identically.
-Indeed, matching the 1-point functions in the EFT and the full theory we get:
+Indeed, matching the one-point functions in the EFT and the full theory we get

 Since the renormalized Love number is a coupling constant on the worldline, it could only depend on the renormalization scale $\mu$ and does not depend on $r$.
 This implies that